nrwl/nx-apollo-react-example/README.md

 [React](https://reactjs.org)
 - `npm start nx-apollo`

+## Interested in using Angular?
+This same example can be implemented in Angular.
+The repo for that can be found here: [https://github.com/nrwl/nx-apollo-angular-example](https://github.com/nrwl/nx-apollo-angular-example)

 ## What you’ll create
 In this article, we’ll be creating a simple GraphQL API that will allow us to track some information about Lego sets.
-We’ll create this API using NestJS, and it will be consumed by both an Angular and a React application.
+We’ll create this API using NestJS, and it will be consumed by a React application.
 We’ll have this all inside of a Nx Workspace in a single repository.

 ## What you’ll learn
 In this article, you’ll learn how to: